Azure/azure-functions-durable-extension/CONTRIBUTING.md

 ## Running the tests (Visual Studio)

 1. Build the project and Visual Studio will identify all the tests in the solution.
-2. Set an environment variable named **AzureWebJobsStorage** set to a connection string e.g. to the storage emulator (`UseDevelopmentStorage=true`).
+2. Set an environment variable named **AzureWebJobsStorage** set to an Azure General Purpose Storage Account connection string.
-3. Run Azure Storage Emulator 5.6.
+> Note: While it is possible to use the local storage emulator (`UseDevelopmentStorage=true`), this is not recommended as performance and reliability are severely impacted while running unit tests; using a real storage account in Azure will yield much better results.

-4. Run the unit tests via Visual Studio Test Explorer by selecting "Run All"
+3. Run the unit tests via Visual Studio Test Explorer by selecting "Run All"

 ## Testing code changes locally (Visual Studio)